SteffenEger/MetaScience/README_2020.md

 ### Latest news

-See the (https://moodle.informatik.tu-darmstadt.de/course/view.php?id=1043)[TU Moodle] for recent updates.
+See the [TU Moodle](https://moodle.informatik.tu-darmstadt.de/course/view.php?id=1043) for recent updates.

 ### Language
 The seminar will be held in English.